julsraemy/prezi/md/loud-social-fabrics-iiif.md

 :busts_in_silhouette: 79 participants from 20 countries
 23 :us:, 12 :switzerland:, 9 :gb:, 7 :fr:, 6 :de:, 3 :belgium: / :ireland:, 2 :brazil: / :canada: / :mexico:
+:mortar_board: 66 individuals (83.5%) at least a Master's degree
-:hammer_and_pick: 52 individuals involved in IIIF or in both communities
+:hammer_and_pick: 52 individuals (65.8%) involved in IIIF or in both communities

 ---

 ## Across actor-networks

-Something about IIIF Practice, Enablers, Inhibitors
+Something about involvement and where

 ---